frobnitzem/psik/README.md

 default attributes to apply to jobs (e.g. project\_name).

-The default location for this is `$HOME/.config/psik.json`, but it can be overridden with the `--config` option.
+The default location for this is `$HOME/.config/psik.json`, but it can be overridden with the `--config` option, or the `PSIK_CONFIG` environment variable.

 An example configuration file is below: